rawiriblundell/linux_speedrun/README.md

 ### `head`

 We're going to need a simple `head` variant to enable us to do things like insert lines at specific line numbers.
 This code defaults to 10 lines (stdin), and has a pair of loops to cater for reading a file or stdin.
+In `bash` we could do this with a single loop and read in `< "${2:-/dev/stdin}"`.

-If a file is specified, so must the linecount.
+Obviously, if a file is specified, then so must the linecount.

 ```
 ▓▒░$ cled head